Young female wearing glasses, a white button up dress shirt, and a gray blazer waving at her computer screen getting ready for virtual intertview

 Recommended Attire: Business Casual or Business Professional

-Company events range from quirky Halloween parties where a wide range of costumes and clothing is acceptable to formal black-tie fundraising events.
-Since the attire can vary so widely, it’s more important than ever to check with your colleagues to determine what to wear.
+Company events can range from quirky Halloween parties where a wide range of costumes and clothing is acceptable to formal black-tie fundraising events.
+When attending an interview in a unique setting, it’s more important than ever to consult your company contacts for advice on what to wear.
 Ask those who have been there before, and make sure you gain a clear understanding of what to expect.

 Business professional attire for women

-Dressing conservatively and sophisticatedly is the main focus of business professional attire.
+The main focus of professional business attire is dressing conservatively and sophisticatedly.
 This type of dress is more traditional and required in a professional setting like an interview or a business meeting.
 Companies in industries like finance, law, government, or real estate tend to enforce this stricter dress code.

 What to wear for women: